mandeeps/SU-WaterCam/instructions/howto.md

 with either Adafruit MLX90640 sensor

-Flash the provided disk image onto the microSD card if not already done Insert into the micrSD card slot on the Raspberry Pi
+Flash the provided disk image onto the microSD card if not already done

+If installing regular Raspbian/RaspberryPi OS image: in raspi-config set timezone, enable camera, ssh and i2c, set static IP address, reduce GPU memory to 128 minimum for optical camera, change default password, etc., use apt to install python3-pandas: sudo apt install python3-pandas and libgpiod-dev: sudo apt install libgpiod-dev use pip to install other dependencies: python3 -m pip install compress_pickle adafruit-blinka adafruit_circuitpython-mlx90640 gpiozero

+If using SD card image provided this should already have been done for you!
+Insert into the micrSD card slot on the Raspberry Pi

 It's easier to connect the optical camera before installing the WittyPi